 14.5.
 Environmental hazards: N.A.
 14.6.
 Special precautions for user: N.A.
 14.7.
 Transport in bulk according to Annex II of MARPOL 73/78 and the IBC Code: (N.A.)
 15. REGULATORY INFORMATION Australian Inventory of Chemical Substances: Silica is listed on the AICS HSIS (Safe Work Australia) Labelling:: Hazardous by inhalation.
 Risk Statement: R40 Possible risk of irreversible effects.
-Safety Statement: S36/37/39 Wear suitable protective clothing, gloves and eye/face protection.
+Safety Statement: S36/37/39 Wear suitable protective clothing, gloves and eve/face protection.
 SUSMP Poison Schedule: Not a scheduled poison Silica has no harmonized classification & labelling under Directives 67/548/EEC and 1999/45/EC.
 Under EC Number 1272/2008 (CLP) regulations, mixtures containing more than 10% crystalline silica, must be classified.
 Because the respirable fraction in this product is high (> 10%) it is self-classified as Specific Target Organ Toxicity - Repeated Exposure Category 1 and Carcinogen Category 1A 15.1.
 Safety, health and environmental regulations/legislation specific for the substance This product is safe under conditions of normal handling and use.
 Clean Air Act (Montreal Protocol) This product was not manufactured with and does not contain any Class I or Class II ozone depleting substances.
-Date of Issue: 17/05/2018 Issue No 3 Last revision: May 2018 16.
-Other Information 16.1.
-Changes made to the previous version of this Safety Data Sheet (SDS): May 2018 Amended to satisfy requirements of HPR (WHMIS 2015) January 2018: Amended to satisfy requirements of 29 CFR 1910.1200 April 2017 : Completed in accordance with Regulation (EU) No. 453/2010 (CLP) 16.2 References OSHA 29 CFR 1910.1200 Hazard Communication Standard (HCS) "Hazard Classification Guidance for Manufacturers, Importers and Employers", Occupational Safety and Health Administration, US Department of Labor.
+16. Other Information 16.1.
+Changes made to the previous version of this Safety Data Sheet (SDS): May 2018 Amended to satisfy requirements of HPR (WHMIS 2015) January 2018: Amended to satisfy requirements of 29 CFR 1910.1200 July 2017: Completed in accordance with Regulation (EU) No. 453/2010 (CLP) Date of Issue: 17/05/2018 Issue No 6 Last revision: May 2018 16.2 References OSHA 29 CFR 1910.1200 Hazard Communication Standard (HCS) "Hazard Classification Guidance for Manufacturers, Importers and Employers", Occupational Safety and Health Administration, US Department of Labor.
 OSHA 3844-02 2016 CCOHS WHMIS 2015 - Safety Data Sheet (SDS) The above information is accurate to the best of the knowledge available to us.
 However since data safety standards and government regulations are subject to change and the conditions of handling and use, or misuse are beyond our control we make no warranty, whether express or implied, with respect to the completeness or continuing accuracy of the information contained herein and disclaims all liability for reliance thereon.
+Users should satisfy themselves that they have all current data relevant to their particular use. handling and use, or misuse are beyond our control we make no warranty, whether express or implied, with respect to the completeness or continuing accuracy of the information contained herein and disclaims all liability for reliance thereon.
 Users should satisfy themselves that they have all current data relevant to their particular use.